salrashid123/oauth2/README.md

-# Google OIDC tokens, TPM-based Credential TokenSource in golang
+# Google OpenID Connect (OIDC), Impersonated and TPM-based Credential TokenSource in golang

-Sample Reference that implements Google OIDC tokens in golang to support Google Cloud services.
+Sample Reference that implements Google OIDC tokens, Impersonated credentials in golang to support Google Cloud services.

 Also shows how acquire Service Account Credentials embedded within a Trusted Platform Module (TPM).
 The Service Account key never leaves the TPM.